huggingface/hub-docs/tasks/src/depth-estimation/about.md

 ## Use Cases
-Depth estimation models can be used to approximate the depth of different objects present in an image.
+Depth estimation models can be used to estimate the depth of different objects present in an image.

 ### Estimation of Volumetric Information
 Depth estimation models are widely used to study volumetric formation of objects present inside an image.
 This is an important use case in the domain of computer graphics.

 ### 3D Representation

-Models trained for depth estimation can also be used to develop a 3D understanding from a 2D image which is another important use case for computer graphics.
+Depth estimation models can also be used to develop a 3D representation from a 2D image.

 ## Inference